 States that failed to enact an open container law by FY 2001 and FY 2002 had 1.5% of their National Highway System (NHS), Surface Transportation Program (STP) and Interstate Maintenance (IM) funds transferred to the Section 402 program.
 In subsequent years and under SAFETEA-LU, the amount transferred grew to 3%.

 In FY 2012 and every year thereafter, if state is not in compliance with the revised open container penalty provisions, then 2.5% of the National Highway System Performance Plan and the Surface Transportation Program funds are transferred to Section 402 in the subsequent fiscal year.
 (The amount of the transfer may actually be larger than under SAFETEA-LU since the two core highway programs from which funds are transferred are actually larger.)

-Total dollar amounts transfered under SAFETEA-LU are shown below.
+Total dollar amounts transfered under SAFETEA-LU and MAP-21 are shown below.
 Click on a column header to see all federal highway safety funding for that fiscal year.